- Practice Areas

 It can be difficult at times to know when a child is being bullied.
 It can be even more difficult to know when a child is being cyberbullied.
 We have discussed warning signs of bullying recently as well, and people should be familiar with them.
 Those who even suspect that something is wrong should trust their instincts, as bullying can quickly lead to grave consequences.
 Every day is an opportunity to step in and put a stop to this damaging conduct.

 If you suspect bullying and act by contacting those in a position to deal with it appropriately, you still may not have done enough.
 You need to make sure that those responsible for handling this problem do so quickly.
 In some cases, following through may require taking the next step if no action or not enough action is taken by those in a position to do so.
 If you find yourself facing this difficult situation, you need to seek the help of children’s rights lawyers who understand what it takes to stand up for the rights of those who are being bullied.
-Contact Gomez Trial Attorneys today for a free case evaluation.
+Contact Gomez Trial Attorneys today either by phone at (619) 237-3490 or online for a free case evaluation.

 no fees unless we recover money on your behalf